 Actors express ideas and portray characters in theater, film, television, and other performing arts media.
 They interpret a writer’s script to entertain or inform an audience.

 Athletes and sports competitors participate in organized, officiated sporting events to entertain spectators.

-Coaches teach amateur or professional athletes the skills they need to succeed at their sport.
-Scouts look for new players and evaluate their skills and likelihood for success at the college, amateur, or professional level.
-Many coaches also are involved in scouting.
+Coaches teach amateur and professional athletes the skills they need to succeed at their sport.
+Scouts look for new players, evaluating their skills and likelihood for success at the college, amateur, or professional level.
+Many coaches also are involved in scouting potential athletes.

 Dancers and choreographers use dance performances to express ideas and stories.
 There are many types of dance, such as ballet, tango, modern dance, tap, and jazz.

 Music Directors and Composers

 Music directors, also called conductors, lead orchestras and other musical groups during performances and recording sessions.
 Composers write and arrange original music in a variety of musical styles.

 Musicians and singers play instruments or sing for live audiences and in recording studios.
 They perform in a variety of styles, such as classical, jazz, opera, hip-hop, and rock.

 Producers and directors create motion pictures, television shows, live theater, commercials, and other performing arts productions.
 They interpret a writer’s script to entertain or inform an audience.

 Umpires, referees, and other sports officials preside over competitive athletic or sporting events to help maintain standards of play.
 They detect infractions and decide penalties according to the rules of the game.